yehia67/documentation/iota-js/0.1/how-to-guides/create-account.md

 You can create multiple accounts, and each one can manage the state of only one unique seed.

 :::danger:Important
 You must not create multiple accounts with the same seed.
-Doing so could lead to a race condition where the seed state would be overwritten.
+Doing so could lead to a race condition where the seed state could be overwritten.

-If you have never created an account before, you must create a new seed.
 Existing seeds can't be used in an account because their states are unknown.
+You must create a new seed for each new account.
 :::

 ## Create a new account